szaimen/Nextcloud-NAS-Guide/README.md

 1. Connect from a PC in the same network to your server over SSH
 1. Copy and paste the following command over CLI: <br>
-`wget https://raw.githubusercontent.com/nextcloud/vm/master/nextcloud_install_production.sh && sudo bash nextcloud_install_production.sh`<br>
+`sudo lvcreate --size 30G --name "NcVM-reserved" ubuntu-vg && wget https://raw.githubusercontent.com/nextcloud/vm/master/nextcloud_install_production.sh && sudo bash nextcloud_install_production.sh`
 1. Enter your **password** again
 1. **Since it is necessary that you answer certain questions correctly, we have prepared a slideshow which makes it easier for you to answer all questions correctly.
 Please click [here](https://szaimen.github.io/Nextcloud-NAS-Guide/nextcloud-installation) to start the slideshow.
 Otherwise, just continue with the steps below**
 1. Choose that you **want** to use **LVM snapshots**, since it is a requirements for a good working backup solution and such.